N.J. mom allegedly beaten up by 13-year-old after she complained about boys bullying her son

 Breaking News Emails

-The alleged attack happened June 19 when Beronica Ruiz, 35, was walking home from her 7th-grade son's school with him and her 1-year-old in the city of Passaic, authorities said.
+The alleged attack happened June 19 when Beronica Ruiz, 35, was walking home from her seventh grade son's school with him and her 1-year-old in the city of Passaic, authorities said.

 "When the mother stepped in front of the juvenile actor, he struck her causing her to temporarily lose consciousness and fall to the sidewalk," according to a statement by Passaic County Prosecutor Camelia M. Valdes.
 "The juvenile actor also struck the juvenile victim in the face.
 The adult victim was treated at the hospital for facial fractures and a concussion."